infor-design/enterprise-wc/src/components/ids-line-chart/README.md

 ## Converting from Previous Versions

-- 3.x: Tags have all new markup and classes.
+- 4.x: The line chart was added after version 3.6 so new in 4.x
-- 4.x: Tags have all new markup and classes for web components.
+- 5.x: Line Chart have all new markup and classes for web components but the data is still the same except for a few changes.
+    - `legendShortName` is now `shortName`
+    - `legendAbbrName` is now `abbrName`

 ## Designs